 Biomaterials and tissue engineering

 Our work focuses on interdisciplinary applications of engineering involving biological systems, in particular biomaterials for implants, tissue engineering, stem cell culture, antimicrobial, musculoskeletal and cardiovascular applications.
+We work on research in a variety of areas including:

 - Understanding and tailoring biomaterial cell interactions